Do Perceptually Aligned Gradients Imply Adversarial Robustness?: Implementation Details

 \subsection{Toy Dataset}

 \textbf{Data}: We experiment with our approach on a 2-dimensional synthetic dataset to demonstrate its effects.
-As explained in the corresponding section in the paper, we construct a 2-class dataset where the data points reside on a straight line.
-Each class contains three modes, and each of them contains 1000 samples drawn from a Gaussian distribution ($x_1\sim N(c,1), x_2=2*x_1$, where $c$ is the mode center).
+To this end, we construct a dataset of 6,000 samples from two classes containing precisely 3,000 examples.
+Our samples, $\mathbf{x}=[x_1,x_2]$, reside on the straight line $x_2 - 2 x_1 = 0$ in the 2-dimensional space $\mathbb{R}^2$, where each class $y \in \{0, 1\}$ follows a Gaussian mixture distribution.
+Each class contains three modes, and each contains 1000 samples drawn from a Gaussian distribution ($x_1\sim N(c,1), x_2=2*x_1$, where $c$ is the mode center).
 The modes centers are set to be $\{-50,-10,30\}$ and $\{-30,10,50\}$.
+This way, the cardinal manifold assumption according to which high-dimensional images reside on a lower-dimensional manifold \cite{low_dim_manifold} holds.
+To evaluate performance, we generate a balanced test set from the same distribution consisting of 600 samples.

 \textbf{Architecture and Training}: We use a 2-layer fully-connected network $(2\rightarrow 32 \rightarrow 2)$ with ReLU non-linearity.
 We train it twice -- using the standard cross-entropy training and our proposed method with NN realization.
 We do so for $100$ epochs with a batch size of $128$, using Adam optimizer, a learning rate of $0.01$, and the same seed for both training processes.